wraith-wireless/itamae/README.md

                                                      'key-id': 0}}
 ```

-The fields size offset, stripped and error are not include in the present list
+The fields size, offset, stripped and error are not included in the present list
 as they are not official components of a MPDU.
 They define, in order, the total
 size in bytes of the MPDU frame, the bytes read from the front, the bytes read
 from the end (in this case the 8 bytes of the MIC of the CCMP encryption but it
 would also include FCS if present) and any errors encountered during parsing.
+mpdu parse will attempt to continue parsing in the event of errors, appending
+errors to the error list.

 Keeping in mind that mpdu.parse begins at the first byte of the MPDU, the total
 bytes parsed (including the radiotap) would be 60 (18 + 34 + 8).
 If you wanted
 to look at the unparsed bytes i.e. the LLC sub layer, Layer 3 etc you would